Academic Services, Libraries and Learning Centers

 The following testing services are available to UAS faculty and students, as well as to the Juneau & regional community at large:

 UAS Academic Testing: Juneau faculty may schedule class-wide exams in advance, on a space-available basis, or schedule make-up exams as needed.
 Instructors dictate the constraints of the test such as time limits and materials allowed.
 Our proctors oversee the integrity of the exam environment.
-To schedule exam dates contact email@example.com or stop by our offices.
+During Covid-19, some UAS course exam proctoring may occur through ZOOM.

 E-Learning Testing: E-Learning students within the UA statewide (UAS, UAA, UAF) can take their e-Learning exams at the testing center free of charge.
-Exam proctoring for other universities can also be arranged for a $50 fee per test.
+No appointment needed!
+Exam proctoring for other universities can be arranged for a $50 fee per test.
 To arrange for our center to be your designated proctor site for non-UA exams, email firstname.lastname@example.org.

-Standardized Tests & Professional Certification Exams: The UAS Juneau Testing Center offers exams such as the GRE, PRAXIS, LSAT, CLEP, FAA and PAX-RN (nursing) exams, Bar Examination and many others from various testing corporations.
+Standardized Tests & Professional Certification Exams: The UAS Juneau Testing Center offers exams such as the GRE, PRAXIS, LSAT, CLEP, FAA, and HESI exams, Bar Examination and many others from various testing corporations.
 To find out if and when an exam is offered here, consult the testing company’s website or contact email@example.com.

 Learning Center hours are subject to change.
 Please check our website for current hours of operation.